basedhound/basedhound/README.md

 ### 💻 Hello there, I'm Frank
 Proficient in React and Next.js, I've spent the last 3 years building websites and applications. <br/>
 In my free time, I dive into self-driven projects to broaden my technological skills.
-Let's work together.

 <div>
     📧 <a href="mailto:franck.vukelic@gmail.com">Email</a>